 Can you get car insurance again following a drink driving conviction?

 Insurers don’t like drivers with drink driving convictions.
 If you’re beginning to drive again after a ban due to a conviction, it can be very difficult to find an insurer willing to cover you.
 This is because you are now seen as a high-risk driver.
-There are some specialist insurers that cover those with drink driving convictions, but these can be significantly more expensive.
+See our page on insurance for convicted drivers for more help on getting a policy.

 You should remember that you are obliged to tell your insurer about your conviction, whether you are taking out a new policy or renewing an old one.
 If you don’t, your policy will almost certainly be void should you need to claim.